 Part 1: Deconstructing the Illusion

 To survive the current technological wave, we must first understand how the trap is built.
-Society relies on emotional vocabulary to coerce compliance and drive consumption.
+Modern markets rely heavily on emotional vocabulary to coerce compliance and drive consumption.
 In the tech world, this manifests as “shame-based selling.”

 The script is predictable: You missed the dawn of the internet, you missed crypto, you missed the short-video wave.
 If you miss AI, it’s because your cognition is too low.
 Buy my course to fix it.